itscodenation/curriculum-15-16/units/9-HTML2/sessions/1-linkingPages/README.md

 ![Imgur](http://i.imgur.com/u4wsu1S.png)
 ## Guided Practice (“We Do”)
-**Slide 6**
+**slide 6**
 We are going to link several pages together using the A tag. to do this we must first clone a GitHub Repo and create a new Cloud 9 workspace from it.

 To get starter code:

-1. Fork the repo found at `bit.ly/unit1starter`.
+1. Fork the repo found at `bit.ly/unit1starter`
-2. Use the Clone URL to create a new Cloud 9 Workspace called `link-practice'.
+2. Use the Clone URL to create a new Cloud 9 Workspace called `link-practice'

 Once your environment is open, run `git status` to make sure everything is running corectly.